Guide to the Department of Classical Studies Records, 1925-1993

 The Classical Studies department seeks to provide students with a broad background in the disciplines of the field.
 Originally the classical studies curriculum was spread over two separate departments which were Latin and Roman studies, and Greek studies.
 In 1962, these disciplines combined to become Classical Studies.

-[Identification of item], Department of Classical Studies Records, University Archives, Duke University.
+[Identification of item], Department of Classical Studies Records, Duke University Archives, David M. Rubenstein Rare Book & Manuscript Library, Duke University.

 The Department of Classical Studies Records were received by the University Archives as a transfer starting in 1968.